This information explains what opioids are and how to take them safely.Back to top

 If you would like to get rid of your unused or expired opioids at MSK, you can bring them to MSK’s drop off location at the 425 East 67th Street entrance of the Haupt building in Manhattan.

-For more information, read our resource Getting Rid of Unused Medications.
+For more information, read our resource How to Get Rid of Your Unused Medications.

 What are other ways I can manage my cancer pain?